cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * Post quantum security.
 FROST, like plain Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
-Preventing denial-of-service attacks against misbehaving participants requires the Coordinator to identify and act on miebehaving participants; see {{abort}} for more information.
+Preventing denial-of-service attacks against misbehaving participants requires the Coordinator to identify and act on misbehaving participants; see {{abort}} for more information.
 While FROST does not provide robustness, {{ROAST}} is as a wrapper protocol around FROST that does.
 * Downgrade prevention.
 All participants in the protocol are assumed to agree on what algorithms to use.
 * Metadata protection.
 If protection for metadata is desired, a higher-level communication